ljdursi/computecanadian/discussion-paper/06_principles_to_operations.md

 While federations of equal partners must have a basis in consensus, each partner has specific roles to play.

+**Proposal: The central office should be responsible for nation-wide needs assessments and researcher satisfaction.**

 The central office must be the convenor of the “birds-eye view” of the Canadian research community, working closely with national funding agencies, national scholarly communities, and other research service